 - Health Maintenance Organization Plans (HMO) allow you to see participating doctors and other health professionals.
 This is a good option if your doctor is already in that network because there will most likely be fewer out-of-pocket expenses with network doctors.

 - Preferred Provider Organization Plans (PPO) cover in- and out-of-network providers.
 This allows you to choose any doctor, which gives you some flexibility.
+However, Out-of-Network providers must take Medicare Assignment and can charge additional fees above standard Medicare rates.
+These fees are typically not covered by Medicare.

 - Special Needs Plans (SNP) are designed for individuals with certain special needs.
-The three SNP plans cover Medicare beneficiaries living in institutions, those who are dual-eligible for Medicaid and Medicare and those with chronic conditions, such as diabetes, End-Stage Renal Disease (ESRD) or HIV/AIDS.
+The three SNP plans cover Medicare beneficiaries living in institutions, those who are dual-eligible for Medicaid and Medicare, and those with chronic conditions, such as diabetes, End-Stage Renal Disease (ESRD), or HIV/AIDS.
 These plans always include prescription drug coverage.

-Medicare Part C eligibility is based on your membership in, or eligibility for, Original Medicare Parts A and B (except if you have ESRD).
+Medicare Part C eligibility is based on your membership in, or eligibility for, Original Medicare Parts A and B (unless you have ESRD).
 Typically, if you have Medicare Parts A and B, then you’re eligible for Part C. However, you must reside in the service area for the plan you’re considering.

 If you have other health insurance coverage, such as through an employer or union, consult with your plan administrator about that the rules before enrolling.
 You may lose your other coverage if you enroll in the Medicare Advantage Plan and not be able to get it back if you change your mind.